History of nursing in the United States: Public health

 Public health nursing after 1900 offered a new career for professional nurses in addition to private duty work.
-The role of public health nurse began in Los Angeles in 1898, by 1924 there were 12,000 public health nurses, half of them in the 100 largest cities.
-Their average annual salary in larger cities was $1390.
+The role of public health nurse began in Los Angeles in 1898, and by 1924, there were 12,000 public health nurses, half of them in America's 100 largest cities.
+Their average annual salary of public health nurses in larger cities was $1390.
 In addition, there were thousands of nurses employed by private agencies handling similar work.
-Public health nurses supervised health issues in the public and parochial schools, to prenatal and infant care, handled communicable diseases and tuberculosis and dealt with an aerial diseases.
+Public health nurses supervised health issues in the public and parochial schools, supplied prenatal and infant care, provided dental care, handled communicable diseases such as tuberculosis, and dealt with an aerial diseases.

 Historian Nancy Bristow has argued that the great 1918 flu pandemic contributed to the success of women in the field of nursing.
 This was due in part to the failure of medical doctors, who were predominantly men, to contain and prevent the illness.
 Nursing staff, who were predominantly women, felt more inclined to celebrate the success of their patient care and less inclined to identify the spread of the disease with their own work.